sonium-labs/jarvis/README.md

 ## Overview
 Jarvis is a hacky script that will listen to your voice and send music bot commands in a Discord window of your choosing.

-Get a key from https://console.picovoice.ai/signup and dump it into a file called `.env` in this directory.
-The contents should look like so:
+Get a key from https://console.picovoice.ai/signup and create a new file called `.env` in the `jarvis` directory after you clone, with contents like so:

 `PORCUPINE_KEY="<YOUR-KEY-HERE>"`